-This information is for home services.
-This includes home care services, Commonwealth Home Support Programme (CHSP) services and flexible care services through which short-term restorative care is provided in a home care setting.
+The information on this page is for home services.
+This includes home services, Commonwealth Home Support Programme (CHSP) services and flexible care services through which short-term restorative care is provided in a home care setting.

 The Aged Care Quality and Safety Commission (Commission) conducts quality reviews of home services to assess whether a home service provider delivers services in accordance with the Aged Care Quality Standards (Quality Standards).
 Home services provide support to help people stay at home and be more independent with their day-to-day activities and in the community.